Myzteziz Jr.: In other media

 In the late summer of 2019 Myzteziz Jr. was one of the participants in the Mexican version of the Exathlon sports reality show, Myzteziz Jr. was part of the "celebrity/athlete" Exathlon team, competing against a team of amateurs that was shown several days a week on the Mexican Azteca Uno television station.

 Personal life

-He is in a relationship with fellow enmascarada luchadora (professional wrestler) Keyra.
+He was in a relationship with fellow luchadora enmascarada Keyra until their contentious divorce in mid-2024.

+On September 22, 2024, through social media Keyra accused her ex-husband of taking her 2-year-old son without her consent, because the wrestler was about to take her son back home, when she was informed that her son was no longer in the hospital after the blood donation where he was discharged.
+Shortly after, the AMBER Alert was activated to help locate the child, which has been widely shared by fans and fellow wrestlers.
+She also noted that her son is still in a delicate health condition and needs the care of his mother.
+In addition, due to the desperation for not making his whereabouts known, she has shared a photo of Myzteziz Jr.'s face in the hope that this will speed up his search.